 All these participants bear the AMA GENUSS REGION quality seal, which marks family-owned farm shops, manufacturers and restaurants with a focus on high-quality regional food using traditional skills.

-On the beverage front, expect vatfuls of wine (including contributions from Vienna’s own vineyards), but also schnapps, fruit juices and mead, for example.
+On the beverage front, expect vatfuls of wine (including contributions from Vienna’s own vineyards), but also schnapps, fruit juices and beer, for example.

-As for food…sausages and cured meats, breads and pastries, and bottles and jars filled with special pestos, vinegars, oils, dressings, jams, mustards, honeys, herbs, spices and spreads.
+As for food…sausages and cured meats; breads and pastries; bottles and jars filled with special vinegars, chutneys, oils, dressings, jams, mustards, honeys, herbs, spices and spreads; glass containers of pesto, sugo, goulash, curries and chili con carne (or con tofu).

-On my last visit, for example, I spotted rare breed sausages and deer salami, vegan ice cream, sea buckthorn spreads, black garlic, and mountain shrimp.
+On one visit, for example, I spotted rare breed sausages and deer salami, vegan ice cream, sea buckthorn spreads, black garlic, and mountain shrimp.
 Not to mention wasabi from the province of Burgenland.

 Dates, tickets & tips

-The Genuss Festival is free to wander around and usually pops up for three days in May.
-Planned dates for 2024 are May 10th to 12th.
+The Genuss Festival is free to wander around and pops up for three days in May.
+Dates for the 2025 edition are May 9th to 11th.
+Opening hours are:

 - Friday: 11am to 9pm